Updated on October 6, 2023

 False.
 Those who cut or hurt themselves focus too much on their own pain to cause someone else’s.
 This usually happens when someone does not properly know how to cope with his or her emotions.
-Once the behavior corrects, it is usually permanent.
+Once the behavior is correct, it is usually permanent.

 Only girls who want attention hurt themselves.

 False.
-Some kids actually hide their scars from everyone, and strive to appear happy and unaffected.
-Additionally, a recent study from Brown University stated that 17% of their surveyed students were adolescent boys that admitted to self-injury.
+Some kids actually hide their scars from everyone and strive to appear happy and unaffected.
+Additionally, a recent study from Brown University stated that 17% of their surveyed students were adolescent boys who admitted to self-injury.

-People will have visible marks on their body if they hurt themselves.
+People will have visible marks on their bodies if they hurt themselves.

 They want you to think they attempted suicide.